 SHARE THE STORY WITH YOUR BALLET DATE

 A pleasure shared is a pleasure doubled!
-Are you bringing your date, your friend, your daughter or son to Alice’s Adventures in Wonderland©?
+Are you bringing your date or friend to Alice’s Adventures in Wonderland©?